 SKI & SNOWBOARDING ACCIDENT ATTORNEYS IN DURANGO, CO

-Skiing and snowboarding make up the essence of the state of Colorado’s appeal and the foundation of its tourism industry.
+Skiing and snowboarding make up the essence of Colorado’s appeal and the foundation of its tourism industry.
 More than 12 million skiers and snowboarders flock to the slopes of Colorado every year.

-Although skiing and snowboarding are fun, they are also risky activities.
-Approximately 55 people end up in Colorado emergency rooms every day due to injuries sustained while engaging in them.
+Although skiing and snowboarding are fun, they are also risky.
+Approximately 55 people end up in Colorado emergency rooms every day due to ski and snowboarding injuries.
 On its own, snowboarding generates the highest number of injuries of any outdoor sport.

-If you have been injured while skiing or snowboarding, or if a loved one was incapacitated or killed, you might be wondering if you can hold someone else accountable for the harm you’ve suffered.
-To do so, you must prove that someone else was negligent, and that can be a slippery slope.
+If you’ve been injured while skiing or snowboarding due to someone else’s actions, they may be held responsible for the harm you’ve experienced.
+To do so, you must prove negligence, which can be a slippery slope.

-At Downs, McDonough, Cowan & Foley, we represent injury victims and their families who live in Durango, Telluride, Pagosa Springs, and Cortez, Colorado, and throughout the Four Corners, and those injured while skiing or snowboarding in Colorado.
-Our attorneys bring more than 75 years of combined experience to bear on each and every case we take.
-Reach out to us to schedule a free consultation.
+At Downs, McDonough, Cowan & Foley, we represent Colorado ski and snowboarding injury victims in Durango, Telluride, Pagosa Springs, Cortez, and throughout the Four Corners.
+Our attorneys bring over 75 years of combined experience to every case.
+When you come to us, we build your case from the ground up to fit your goals.

 Common Skiing & Snowboarding Accidents